 Read: Overview of the Trinity College Curriculum, including general education requirements and competencies.

-The basic element of the curriculum is, naturally, the course, but Duke's curriculum recognizes explicitly that courses can and do teach more than a specific substantive topic.
-They often also teach ways of knowing, specific skills and/or the relationship of a specific topic to a broader, often interdisciplinary, theme.
+The basic element of the curriculum is, naturally, the course; however, Duke's curriculum recognizes explicitly that courses can and do teach more than a specific substantive topic.
+They often also teach ways of knowing, specific skills and/or the relationship of a specific topic to a broader, often interdisciplinary theme.
 Faculty and departments, in requesting approval for new courses and changes to existing courses, are also able to link each course to certain specific general education requirements.

 - Course Requests Process - New course requests or revisions to existing courses.
 Includes criteria, guidelines, forms, and templates

-- Curricular Programs - definitions and requirements for curricular programs such as a major, minor, certificate, interdepartmental major, Bass Connections and Duke Immerse.
+- Curricular Programs - Definitions and requirements for curricular programs, such as major, minor, certificate, interdepartmental major, Bass Connections, and Duke Immerse.

 Curricular Proposals and Reviews

-Because the intellectual inquiries and methodologies of disciplines and fields change continuously, processes and procedures exist for periodic review and, at times restructuring, of both curricular and pedagogical approaches in the major, as well as in the minor and in interdisciplinary certificate programs.
-Departments and programs may propose new majors, minors, and certificate programs, or request approval to changes in existing ones.
+Because the intellectual inquiries and methodologies of disciplines and fields change continuously, processes and procedures exist for periodic review and, at times, restructuring of both curricular and pedagogical approaches within the major, as well as within the minor and within interdisciplinary certificate programs.
+Departments and programs may propose new majors, minors, and certificate programs, or request approval for changes in existing ones.

-- Curricular Proposals - includes guidelines, criteria, forms, and templates for use by faculty when making requests for adding or revising majors, minors, and certificate programs
+- Curricular Proposals - Includes guidelines, criteria, forms, and templates for faculty use when making requests for adding or revising majors, minors, and certificate programs.

-- Curricular Reviews - includes guidelines for self-study for use by programs as part of the regular review process can also be found here.
+- Curricular Reviews - Guidelines for self-study for use by programs as part of the regular review process can also be found here.